gazebosim/sdf_tutorials/composition/proposal.md

 This would not be an issue if this flattened XML were a transient artifact (e.g. temporary serialization for communicating models from a Gazebo server to a client).
-However, users could have converted their models with `ign sdf`, and thus there would be "data at rest" in this format.
+However, users could have converted their models with `gz sdf`, and thus there would be "data at rest" in this format.

 To work around this, the conversion from SDFormat 1.7 to 1.8 should have an